A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-We briefly review the organization of the runtime data structures, which is most relevant to the design of \NUMAWS.
-In Cilk Plus, every \defn{Cilk function} that contains \spawn and \sync has an associated \defn{shadow frame}, which is treated as an unit of scheduling in the runtime system.
-A shadow frame is designed to be light weight, storing minimum amount of information necessary in order to enable parallel execution.
-Upon on a \spawn, a worker updates the shadow frame of the parent to indicate the continuation that can be resumed in parallel and pushes the frame onto its deque.
-Whenever a frame is stolen successfully, \emph{actual} parallelism is realized, and runtime needs to maintain additional bookkeeping information in order to keep track of parallel executions.
-Thus, the runtime maintains the invariant that a frame, once stolen, is promoted into a \defn{full frame} which contains the necessary bookkeeping information.
-Moreover, since work stealing always steals from the top of the deque, a frame can only be a full frame if all its ancestors in the spawn / call tree have been stolen and promoted into full frames.
+In Cilk Plus, a \defn{Cilk function} that contains parallel keywords is treated as an unit of scheduling: every Cilk function has an associated \defn{shadow frame} that gets pushed onto the deque upon spawning.
+It is designed to be light weight, storing the minimum amount of information necessary in order to enable parallel execution (i.e., which continuation to resume next).
+Whenever a frame is stolen successfully, however, the runtime promotes the stolen frame from a shadow frame into a \defn{full frame} which contains the necessary bookkeeping information to keep track of actual parallel execution.

-\figref{code-cilkplus} shows the pseudocode for the work-stealing scheduler in Cilk Plus.
-The scheduling code is implemented in part by the compiler in-lined in the user code and in part by the runtime library.
-When a worker executes \spawn, \sync, or returning from a spawn, for the most part it does very little scheduling work and handles only the light-weight shadow frame.
-In particular, a frame's stolen field (e.g., $\attrib{F}{stolen}$) is only ever set if a frame has been stolen but has not synched successfully.
-Thus, execution of a \sync checks for the flag, and only if the flag is set, then a \defn{nontrivial sync} needs to be invoked that checks for outstanding spawned children executing on other workers (\liref{check-sync}).
-On the other hand, if the flag is not set, executing \sync is a no-op, because a frame that has not been stolen since its last successful sync cannot contain parallelism underneath and thus nothing needs to be done (\liref{noop}).
+That means, only a full frame can have spawned children executing concurrently.
+Thus, a frame's stolen field (e.g., $\attrib{F}{stolen}$) is only ever set for a full frame that has been stolen but has not executed a \sync.
+Execution of a \sync checks for the flag, and only if the flag is set, then a \defn{nontrivial sync} needs to be invoked that checks for outstanding spawned children executing on other workers (\liref{check-sync}).
+On the other hand, for a shadow frame, its flag is never set and executing a \sync is a no-op, as its corresponding function cannot have outstanding spawned children and thus nothing needs to be done (\liref{noop}).

-If a nontrivial sync is necessary, but there are still outstanding spawned children executing on other workers, then the current worker suspends this frame and returns to the runtime to find more work to do (i.e., steal) (\lirefs{suspend}{sync-loop}).
-The suspended frame then becomes the responsibility of the worker who executes the last spawned child returning (\lirefs{return-else}{return-loop} and \lirefs{loop-check}{loop-next}).
-Whenever a worker returns control back to the runtime, it can only be that its deque is empty, and the loop handles only full frames.
+If a nontrivial sync is necessary, and there are outstanding spawned children executing on other workers, then the current worker suspends this frame and returns to the runtime to find more work to do (i.e., steal) (\lirefs{suspend}{sync-loop}).
+The suspended frame then becomes the responsibility of the worker who executes the last spawned child returning.
+Thus, a child returning from a spawn, upon detecting that its parent has been stolen, returns back to the scheduling loop (\lirefs{return-else}{return-loop}) and checks if its parent is ready to resume (\lirefs{loop-check}{loop-next}), i.e., it is the last spawned child returning.